Leia esta página em português

 Help us shape the future – take part in our research

-The Project Luso Research Team are still continuing to reach out to as many people to help document life in Jersey.
+The Project Luso Research Team are continuing to reach out to as many people to help document life in Jersey.
 We want to hear your thoughts on how we can showcase and celebrate Portuguese daily life and culture in Jersey and better understand the challenges the Portuguese community may face, living and working in Jersey.

 Your thoughts and views are valuable to us as they will help shape our future conversations, events and celebrations, as well as directly inform our research.